GoogleCloudPlatform/snapshot-debugger/README.md

 your Firebase project.
 It’s safe to run the `python3 cli/src/cli.py init --use-default-rtdb` command multiple times to view this information.

-3. The  `–use-default-rtdb` flag must be set when running any Snapshot Debugger CLI commands.

 ## Set up Snapshot Debugger in your Google Cloud project

 To use the preview Snapshot Debugger, it’s necessary to set a flag to use the